ietf-wg-spice/draft-ietf-spice-glue-id/draft-zundel-spice-glue-id.md

 The Authority Identifier MUST be registered in the GLUE URI Authority Identifier registry defined in {{GLUE-URN}}.
-The External Number MUST be the identifier assigned to the organization by the External Authority.
+The External Identifier MUST be the identifier assigned to the organization by the External Authority.

 # GLUE Authority Identifiers Defined